 In 2010 Congress passed House Resolution 275, making the second week of September Arts in Education Week.
 This is the time to remind elected officials and decision makers in education across the country of the importance of the arts to every child’s development.
 Research shows integrating the arts with other core academic subjects improves school climate, student motivation and perseverance, and academic achievement in other subject areas—like math and science.
-Every student has the right to equitable access to the arts throughout their education.
+The importance of art is unfortunately not recognized in some schools, but it is vital to take note of the schools that are integrating art to improve all-around school progress in students.
+For example, Ravenscroft, among others, is one of these schools that integrates art into the school routine, with an art gallery with new exhibitions every month.
+This is what we need to see from schools!
+You can learn more about Ravenscroft and its art facilities at HTTPS://WWW.RAVENSCROFT.ORG/.
+What we and schools like Ravenscroft recognize, is that every student has the right to equitable access to the arts throughout their education.

 Here are five action-oriented steps you can take.
 Whether you choose one each weekday, complete the list all at once, or pick and choose, we’ve got some ideas.
 Throughout the week, the Vermont Arts Council will participate in arts education webinars and twitter chats hosted by Americans for the Arts, share important facts about the state of arts education in Vermont, and shine a spotlight on the teaching artists, arts educators, and arts education programs in our state each day on social media.
 We will also contact state education leaders and decision makers to advocate for stronger support for the arts as a core part of a child’s education.